In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 Any person charged with a felony offense in California will have a preliminary hearing where it must be shown the charges are supported by probable cause.
 Some of the most common California felony charges include:

-A defendant can challenge the charges at the preliminary hearing at the trail court with a California Penal Code 995 PC motion to dismiss.
+A defendant can challenge the charges at the preliminary hearing at the trial court with a California Penal Code 995 PC motion to dismiss.

-If the trial court judge decides that was insufficient evidence to hold the defendant, then the criminal charges will be dismissed.
+If the trial court judge decides that there is insufficient evidence to hold the defendant, then the criminal charges will be dismissed.

 What is a “Wobbler” Crime?